So what is “live-streaming video”? Live-streaming means filming a video as it happens and broadcasting it via social media.

 If your goal is to cultivate deeper relationships with your supporters and to get more exposure for your cause, live-streaming video is DEFINITELY a tactic to consider.

 In this post, I will share some ideas of how nonprofits can use live-streaming video to connect with their audience and tell their stories, all with the added benefit of increased reach on social media platforms.
+Check out the infographic below, and create your very own eye-catching nonprofit infographic at Venngage.

 Conduct Live Interviews